JenSchumann/unforgotten/README.md

 ### **Planned Features:**

-- [ ] Area which displays all the items that match the current set of filters.
+- [x] Area which displays all the items that match the current set of filters.

 - [ ] Removable "chips" which serve as filterable categories which comprise the Titanic passenger data.

-- [ ] Category "chips" which display a count of items matching each value in that category.
+- [x] Display a count of items matching each value in that category.
+Need to update this to display the count only next to checked items.

 possible background image:
 https://t4.ftcdn.net/jpg/01/08/85/39/240_F_108853929_Qp6JGavonaOajSYyXwLZhpjgG2Hwz7hG.jpg